Specialist seating for people with dementia/Alzheimer’s

 If you require specialist seating urgently for someone with Alzheimer’s or dementia, please get in touch.
 We are still able to take orders and arrange delivery.

 One key problem for people with Alzheimer’s or dementia is that they slip forward in their chair.
 This is certainly something to be concerned about in terms of a lack of postural support and poor positioning that may result in pressure injuries and spinal pain.

 A raked seat can help to keep your client in a healthy seated position with very little chance of sliding forwards in the chair (find out what else a raked seat can help with here).
 The Flexi Porter care chair is equipped with this as well as a sliding footplate, which also help to stop you from sliding forward because they can keep their feet on the ground.

-In terms of riser recliner chairs, the Le Chair is a popular option in seating for people with dementia or Alzheimer’s.
+In terms of riser recliner chairs, the Copgrove is a popular option in seating for people with dementia or Alzheimer’s.
 This chair innovatively allows the seat to tilt backwards and become raked whilst your client can keep their feet on the ground.

 Backrest and Back Angle

 A backrest with lateral support is also beneficial to people with Alzheimer’s or dementia.
 This is because people tend to slump to one side or another when sat for a long time, and lateral support will help them to keep a healthy midline spine position.

 It also helps your client feel secure and well-supported in both care chairs and rise and recline chairs.

 An extra back angle is also advantageous because it opens up your hip angle.
 This teamed with tilt-in-space will give you the most comfortable positioning available without compromising on support and alignment.